Djamel02/Smartmind/README.md

 Firstly you have to install Nodejs softwar on your PC from (https://nodejs.org/en/), then Install MongoDB from (https://www.mongodb.com/download-center?jmp=nav)

-Secondly , download git softwar from (https://git-scm.com/) run this command line on your CMD `git clone https://github.com/Djamel02/Smartmind` then `cd Smartmind`
+Secondly , download git softwar from (https://git-scm.com/) run this command line on your CMD `git clone https://github.com/Djamel02/Smartmind` then `cd Smartmind` then `npm install`

 ## Development server